 How does my child become a part of your program?

 MUST tries to identify the youth we serve in the late spring and summer.
-Qualifying teens need to be male, African American, currently be in the 8th grade, and slated to attend Garfield, Franklin, Cleveland, or Rainier Beach high schools in Seattle, Washington.
+Qualifying teens need to be male, Black, currently be in the 8th grade, and slated to attend Garfield, Franklin, Cleveland, or Rainier Beach high schools in Seattle, Washington.

 If you feel your child qualifies for the MUST mentoring program, please fill out the application below.